-- 3.12.1 USA Climbing encourages the participation of competitors with disabilities. - a) The Paraclimbing Series is open to eligible competitors with a disability that results in physical impairment. - The eligibility requirements for competitors in the Paraclimbing Series are set forth in Rule 1.3.5, and Section 25 sets forth further information regarding the Paraclimbing Series, the Paraclimbing Classification system and requirements, and Paraclimbing competitions. - b) The Elite, Youth, Collegiate, and Recreational Series competitions are open to competitors regardless of ability, and competitors with disabilities may request accommodations as set out in Rule 3.12.2. - 3.12.2 For any competitor or coach requesting an accommodation (e.g., color-blindness, Type-1 Diabetes, serious allergies, etc.), it is the responsibility of the requesting individual to notify USA Climbing via email to info@usaclimbing.org, at least thirty (30) days prior to the start of each competition, that the individual requests an accommodation.
+- 3.12.1 USA Climbing encourages the participation of competitors with disabilities. - a) The Paraclimbing Series is open to eligible competitors with a disability that results in physical impairment. - The eligibility requirements for competitors in the Paraclimbing Series are set forth in Rule 1.3.5, and Section 25 sets forth further information regarding the Paraclimbing Series, the Paraclimbing Classification system and requirements, and Paraclimbing competitions. - b) The Elite, Youth, Collegiate, and Recreational Series competitions are open to competitors regardless of ability, and competitors with disabilities may request accommodations as set out in Rule 3.12.2. - 3.12.2 For any competitor or coach requesting an accommodation (e.g., color-blindness, Type-1 Diabetes, serious allergies, neurodivergence, physical disorders or disabilities that require a Competitor Aide, etc.), it is the responsibility of the requesting individual to notify USA Climbing via email to accommodation@usaclimbing.org, at least thirty (30) days prior to the start of each competition, that the individual requests an accommodation.
 To the extent reasonable and fair to the requester and to others, USA Climbing and the Jury President for the competition, in consultation with the Chief Routesetter as applicable, will endeavor to make an accommodation.
+In the event that an accommodation is to be granted, USA Climbing will establish, in consultation with the Jury President as well as relevant group(s) (e.g., Rules Committee, Medical Committee, DEI Committee, etc.), an accommodation policy and provide a copy of that policy to the requester and the Jury President.
+The Jury President shall have the authority to implement such policies.